K3qInput/FuzzLabs-web/replit.md

 - July 15, 2025: Enhanced color theme for better text visibility and readability
 - July 15, 2025: Added 21 total services with competitive pricing similar to BuiltByBit marketplace
 - July 15, 2025: Reverted firefly animation to original simple green dots after user feedback
+- July 15, 2025: Added AI chatbot feature with OpenAI integration for pricing comparison with BuiltByBit, Polymart, and other platforms
 - July 15, 2025: Completed migration from Replit Agent to Replit environment with PostgreSQL database
 - July 15, 2025: Fixed services page to work without authentication requirement
 - July 15, 2025: Database seeded with 21 services across 6 categories for immediate use